duckdb/duckdb-web/docs/guides/meta/explain.md

 ---
 layout: docu
-title: Inspecting Query Plans Using EXPLAIN
+title: "EXPLAIN: Inspect Query Plans"
 ---

 In order to view the query plan of a query, prepend `EXPLAIN` to a query.